 - Both Train Heartnet and Saya Minatsuki of Black Cat are able to do this with a technique known as the Reflect Shot.

-- Mana Tatsumiya of Mahou Sensei Negima!! does this in the intentional variety to gain advantage over the Mahora defenses (having One-Hit Kill proximity bullets helps).
+- Mana Tatsumiya of Mahou Sensei Negima! does this in intentionally to gain advantage over the Mahora defenses (having One-Hit Kill proximity bullets helps).

-- Umineko no Naku Koro ni - The Seven Stakes of Purgatory are shown as part spike, part homicidal guided missile, and part this.
+- Umineko: When They Cry - The Seven Stakes of Purgatory are shown as part spike, part homicidal guided missile, and part this.
+And all Fanservice.

-- Pokémon Special: Gold always carries a billard cue with him and frequently uses it to launch his Pokeballs to a tactically advantageous postion, often ricocheting them off of surfaces to get there.
+- Pokémon Special: Gold always carries a billiard cue with him and frequently uses it to launch his Pokeballs to a tactically advantageous position, often ricocheting them off of surfaces to get there.

-- In Ranma ½ the detachable blade ring of the Kinjakan is meant to be used like this.
-When Ranma steals it from the Phoenix people and tries to use it acts like a Hyper Destructive Bouncing Ball, and a Phoenix woman tells him that it takes years of training to use the weapon properly.
+- In Ranma ˝ the detachable blade ring of the Kinjakan is meant to be used like this.
+When Ranma steals it from the Phoenix people and tries to use it acts like a Hyper-Destructive Bouncing Ball, and a Phoenix woman tells him that it takes years of training to use the weapon properly.
 Then Ranma immediately uses it a second time, the ring bounces exactly where he wants it to go, and Ranma gives a smug smirk.

 - Captain America's shield.
 Due to its unique construction and lots of practice, for the most part - others who have stepped into the role, like John Walker, never really got the hang of it like the original did.